Auckland Castle: 2019 re-opening

 News reports in 2019 clarified the situation, stating that in 2012, Ruffer had purchased the castle and all of the contents, including the artwork, which included the works by Francisco de Zurbarán.
-The paintings which had been on tour, were returned to the site in time for the re-opening of the castle to visitors on 2 November 2019 as the Auckland Project, after a multi-million pound restoration project, funded partly by the National Lottery.
+The paintings, which had been on tour, were returned to the site in time for the re-opening of the castle to visitors on 2 November 2019 as the Auckland Project, after a multi-million pound restoration project, funded partly by the National Lottery.

 By the time of the opening day, a new 35 m high tower had been erected as a visitor centre; the structure has a lift and a staircase as well as balconies for views of the castle from above.
 The interior had been fully restored, including the bishops' "palatial" quarters.
 According to one news item, "each of the 14 restored rooms, recreated from contemporary accounts and personal recollections" features the career of one former bishop.
 The Faith Museum of world religion and a huge glass greenhouse were under construction on Castle property.

 Other attractions already operating at or near the Castle include the Mining Art Gallery (in a nearby former bank building) showing work mainly by self-taught or night school-educated miners; this attraction opened in 2017 (thanks to support provided to the Castle Trust by Bishop Auckland and Shildon AAP and Durham County Council); an open-air theatre, Kynren, depicting "An Epic Tale of England" with a cast of 1,000; and the Bishop Trevor Gallery at the Castle; the latter started displaying the National Gallery's Masterpiece touring exhibit in October 2019.

-In future, other attractions were expected to open at or near the Castle: a display of Spanish art (in another former bank building) the Faith Museum (already being built in 2019), a gallery that will feature the works of Francisco de Zurbarán, a boutique hotel (in former pubs) and two restaurants in addition to the current Bishop's Kitchen café.

-According to The Guardian, "The aim is to make the town – the heart of the abandoned Durham coalfields – a tourist destination that holds people for a day or two rather than just a couple of hours.
-The scheme will create hundreds of entry-level jobs in a county that suffers high unemployment and has some of the most deprived areas in northern Europe".
+In October 2023, the Faith Museum opened to the public.
+Designed by Niall McLaughlin Architects, it covers 6000 years of British religious history, from the Neolithic period to 2000AD.
+It is housed in the Scotland Wing of the castle, as well as a new stone-built extension.

+In May 2024, the 17th century walled gardens reopened, with a new glasshouse and faith garden.
+The Great Garden is set to open in 2025.

 Bek's chapel

-In February 2020, it was announced that the ruins of Bek's chapel had been found at the castle by archeologists.
-It had long been known that the chapel which would have been one of the largest in Europe, was located on the castle grounds, but its location was unknown.
-The chapel was built by the warrior-bishop Anthony Bek in roughly 1300 at a cost of £148.
-There was a special exhibition at Auckland Castle from 4 March 2020 to 6 September 2020 to display items found in the ruins.
+In February 2020, it was announced that the foundations of Bek's chapel had been found at the castle by archeologists.
+It had long been known that the chapel, which would have been one of the largest in Europe, was located on the castle grounds, but its location was unknown.
+The chapel was built by the warrior-bishop Antony Bek in roughly 1300 at a cost of £148.
+There was a special exhibition at Auckland Castle from 4 March 2020 to 6 September 2020 to display items found in the excavations.

+Archaeology

+In June 2024, archaeologists working on the Auckland Project announced the discovery of a Golden Primrose flower decoration along with at least seven large wall remains and cellars filled with rubble.
+The wall remains are believed to be part of a rectangular building that belonged to Arthur Haselrig.